 As a voice teacher, one of the most frequently asked questions I get is “When is the right age for my child to start singing lessons?”

 The answer is that there is no correct age for a child to start singing lessons, but that there are different ways of teaching, different vocal techniques and exercises, different repertoire to learn, and different areas of the voice that should be trained in each stage of the development of a child’s vocal folds or cords.
 It is important to be aware of the changes and the proper techniques in each stage in order to keep your child’s voice in ultimate health and shape.
-In this article, I will outline the different developmental stages of the vocal folds and explain how your child can correctly sing in each one.

 How do a child’s vocal cords look like and act before puberty?